Webmart was founded 21 years ago by Simon Biltcliffe on the principles of Marxism within capitalism.

 So I started up Webmart and we’ve done alright.
 We’ve been going for 21 years now, made a profit every year, never borrowed any money — rather like Rosie — and that gives you freedom.
 If you borrow money then that comes with rules, and rules narrow your focus on what you can do, they give you timelines and stop you from being creative.
 So, you reinvest your own money to create the changes that you wish to see within your organisation and run it the way you want.

 We pay people more than the average.
 We’ve donated quite a lot to charity (which is the unearned income we get from the bank et cetera) and we’ve won a lot of awards while being carbon positive.
-We’ve got our own oxygen farm, 166 acres.
-It’s our own little Centre Parcs in Scotland in a place called Caldingham, where everyone within the business can have a week with their family, just to chill out and spend a bit of time.
+We’ve got our own oxygen farm, 166 acres, it’s our own little Centre Parcs in Scotland in a place called Caldingham, where everyone within the business can have a week with family.
+Just to chill out and spend a bit of time.
 But, obviously, at the same time it’s woodland, so it creates all of the offsetting that we could ever possibly need.

 So, onto the how.